JonDamFlindt/DM562-Rabbits-and-Foxes/README.md

 # DM562
-For the exam project in DM562
+Repository for the exam project in DM562, which serves as a project to simulate a predator-prey model between foxes and rabbits.